 By now most of us have got the message that the best way to save the planet is to have less stuff in the first place.
 It works well with travelling too.

-We are opting for minimalist travel and have less than 30kgs of luggage between the four of us for the year.
+We are opting for minimalist travel and have less than 30kgs of luggage between the four of us for the year- you can still do eco travel with kids.
 We did not buy into hype surrounding “things you need when you go travelling” and have kept it simple.

 It also means that we are using everything we have thoroughly.
 Clothes are being worn until they are completely worn through, and then use some more because we don’t care.